kitwaicloud/kitwaicloud.github.io/elk/netpie.md

 pip install microgear
 ```

 Next, create a new microgear "thing" by running the following python program.
 Replace the APPID, APPKEY and APPSECRET obtained from your NETPIE account.
 Note that if there exists a  microgear-APPKEY.cache file in the current directory, the program will just use the data from the existing microgear thing.
-Use the output of the program for MQTT plugin paramters.
+Use the output of the program for MQTT plugin parameters.

 ```python
 import microgear.client as mc